Discriminative Entropy Clustering and its Relation to K-means and SVM: Conclusions

 \section{Conclusions}

 Our paper clarified several important conceptual properties of the general discriminative entropy clustering methodology.
 We formally proved that linear entropy clustering has a maximum margin property, establishing a conceptual relation to SVM clustering.
 Unlike prior work on discriminative entropy clustering, we show that classifier norm regularization is important for margin maximization.
 We also provided counterexamples disproving a recent theoretical claim of the equivalence between {\em variance clustering} (soft K-means) and {\em linear entropy clustering} (linear softmax classifier optimizing decisiveness and fairness).
 We juxtapose the two methods as generative and discriminative approaches to MI-based clustering \cite{MacKay1991}.

-We also discussed several limitations of the existing self-labeling formulations of entropy clustering and propose a new loss addressing such limitations.
+We also discussed several limitations of the existing self-labeling formulations of discriminative entropy clustering and proposed a new loss addressing such limitations.
 In particular, we replace the standard (forward) cross-entropy by the {\em reverse cross-entropy} that we show is significantly more robust to errors in estimated soft pseudo-labels.
 Our loss also uses a strong formulation of the fairness constraint motivated by a {\em zero-avoiding} version of KL divergence.
-Moreover, we designed an efficient EM algorithm minimizing our loss w.r.t. pseudo-labels; it is significantly faster than standard alternatives, e.g Newton's method.
-Our empirical results improved the state-of-the-art on many standard benchmarks for deep clustering.
+We designed an efficient EM algorithm for minimizing our loss w.r.t. pseudo-labels; it is significantly faster than standard alternatives, e.g. Newton's method.
+Our empirical results improved the state-of-the-art on many standard benchmarks for end-to-end deep clustering methods.